 Housing, older people and resilience

 An old weatherboard farm building sits in front of a tall dark brooding mountain.People want to stay put as they age.
 That means housing design is critical in supporting this desire, as well as ageing-in-place policies.
-A new study from New Zealand looked at issues of appropriate housing for older people, and how people and communities can develop resilience to adverse natural events.
+A study from New Zealand looked at issues of appropriate housing for older people, and how people and communities can develop resilience to adverse natural events.
 The findings relate to ageing societies across the globe and within the context of changing environmental conditions.
 The decision tools that researchers devised from this participatory research are useful for older people and for architects and other designers.

 The title of the article by Bev James and Kay Saville-Smith is “Designing housing decision-support tools for resilient older people“.
 There are several useful references at the end of this excellent study.